jlconnor/zimfw-personalization/README.md

-# zimfw-aliases
+# zimfw-personalization

-Custom command aliases for the Zim Framework
+Custom Zsh aliases, configurations and exports for the Zim Framework